takemerightttt/takemerightttt/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 - 💻 I'm React developer, my stack is React / Next.js, and also write in React Native
 - 🧑‍💻 I'm interesting IT, and how it transform business
-- 🔥 I've been interested in Star Wars for 16 years now
+- 🔥 I've been interested in Star Wars for 17 years now
-- 🐈 I have a cat, his name is Arnold :)
+- 🐈 I have two cats, one is Arnold, the other is Sebastian. :)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <div align="justify">